nautobot/nautobot/nautobot/docs/configuration/authentication/sso.md

 #### Azure - Tenant Support

-If your app is linked to a specific tenant instead of the common one, you'll want to edit your `nautobot_config.py` as follows:
+If your app is linked to a specific tenant instead of the common tenant, you'll want to edit your `nautobot_config.py` as follows:

 ```python
 AUTHENTICATION_BACKENDS = [